Tanner253/ClubPengu/README.md

 Waddlebet is a **Web3 social gaming metaverse** that evolves beyond classic penguin games into a welcoming ecosystem for all communities.
 Built on Solana, we've taken the nostalgic charm of penguin social games and supercharged it with Web3 technology, cross-community support, and features that surpass anything Club Penguin ever offered.

-**Our Vision:** A metaverse where all Web3 communities feel at home - from nostalgic Club Penguin veterans to Dogecoin/Doginals enthusiasts, Pepe frog collectors, and beyond.
+**Our Vision:** A metaverse where all Web3 communities feel at home - from nostalgic Club Penguin veterans to Dogecoin enthusiasts, Pepe frog collectors, and beyond.
 We're not a copy; we're the evolution.

 ### Core Philosophy

 - **🐧 Penguin Nostalgia** - We honor the Club Penguin heritage with igloos, penguins, and the social experience you remember, capturing that original user base
-- **🐕 Multi-Community Support** - Dogs for the Dogecoin/Doginals community, Frogs for the Pepe community, and room to grow
+- **🐕 Multi-Community Support** - Dogs for the Dogecoin community, Frogs for the Pepe community, and room to grow
 - **🌐 Web3 Native** - Built from the ground up for Web3 with Solana integration, token gating, and true digital ownership
 - **🚀 Beyond the Original** - Features Club Penguin never had: real property ownership, token wagering, tradeable NFTs, and cross-community mingling